How to Remove Oil Dipstick

 If you find yourself in a situation where you need to remove a broken dipstick, there are a few things you can do.
 First, try using a pair of pliers to grab onto the end of the dipstick and pull it out.
 If that doesn’t work, you can try using a wire coat hanger or a piece of string to tie around the end of the dipstick and pull it out that way.

-If all else fails, you may need to remove the oil pan in order to get the dipstick out.
+If all else fails, you may need to remove the oil pan to get the dipstick out.

 Why is My Oil Dipstick Stuck